1987–88 San Antonio Spurs season

 The 1987–88 San Antonio Spurs season was the 12th season for the San Antonio Spurs in the National Basketball Association, and their 21st season as a franchise.

+Season summary

+Off-season

-This season is most memorable when the Spurs won the NBA draft lottery, and selected 7' 1" center David Robinson from the United States Naval Academy with the first overall pick in the 1987 NBA draft; the team also selected center Greg "Cadillac" Anderson from the University of Houston with the 23rd overall pick.
-However, Robinson had a two-year commitment to the U.S. Navy after graduating from the Naval Academy, and did not play for the Spurs until the 1989–90 season.
+This season was most memorable when the Spurs won the NBA draft lottery, and selected 7' 1" center David Robinson from the United States Naval Academy with the first overall pick in the 1987 NBA draft; the team also selected center Greg "Cadillac" Anderson from the University of Houston with the 23rd overall pick.
+However, Robinson had a two-year commitment to the U.S. Navy after graduating from the Naval Academy, and would not play for the Spurs until the 1989–90 season.